microsoft/vscode-docs/docs/copilot/getting-started-chat.md

 ---
-Order: 11
+Order: 4
 Area: copilot
-TOCTitle: Copilot Chat tutorial
+TOCTitle: Copilot Chat Tutorial
 ContentId: ae1f36a9-7597-425f-97fc-49bd51c153a3
 PageTitle: Getting started with Copilot Chat
 DateApproved: 04/04/2024
 MetaDescription: Get started with AI-powered chat conversations with GitHub Copilot in Visual Studio Code, inline while you're coding, or in a separate chat view.
 ---
-# Getting started with GitHub Copilot in VS Code
+# Getting started with GitHub Copilot Chat in VS Code

 This tutorial walks you through using the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension in Visual Studio Code.
 You use AI-powered chat conversations to help with refactoring code, improving your code understanding, and finding your way around configuring VS Code.